Skip to Content Skip to Navigation

 • The Minicourse Subcommittee suggests topics for the annual Minicourse, held in conjunction with the ICOPS, and provides advice to help assure that the Minicourse is successful:

-• The Nominations Subcommittee solicits nominees for the PSAC ExCom and for PSAC representatives to the NPSS AdCom: Fernanda Yamasaki (Chair), Debbie Levin.
+• The Nominations Subcommittee solicits nominees for the PSAC ExCom and for PSAC representatives to the NPSS AdCom: John Foster (Chair), Fernanda Yamasaki, Debbie Levin.

 • The Publicity Subcommittee develops and disseminates information about PSAC activities by submitting articles to the NPSS Newsletter: Nichelle Bennett (Chair).